Close Icon

 Generic information is contained within this article and each individual’s mortgage and saving affairs are different, further advice should be sought from a qualified supplier.

-*Statistics published in Sykes 2021 Staycation Report.
+*Statistics published in Sykes 2025 Staycation Index.

 Please Note: The information contained in this article was accurate at the time of writing, based on our research.
 Rules, criteria and regulations change all the time, so please contact our prospective new owner team if you’d like to hear how.
 Nothing in this article constitutes the giving of financial, tax or legal advice to you; please consult your own professional advisor (accountant, lawyer etc). in this regard.
 If we have referred within the article to a third-party provider of unregulated holiday let mortgages, this is due to the fact that such mortgages aren’t currently regulated by the FCA.